Dora Badollet Library

 Cite Your Sources

-Thanks to the generosity of the Clatsop Community College Foundation, the Information Literacy Prize will be awarded this again spring. $1200 in cash awards will be dispersed directly to students.
-The library will give away at least three cash Information Literacy prizes at the end of the 2020-2021 year.
+Thanks to the generosity of the Clatsop Community College Foundation, the Information Literacy Prize will be awarded again this spring. $1200 in cash awards will be dispersed directly to students.
+The library will give away at least three cash Information Literacy prizes at the end of the school year.
 Please see the linked document for details on how to submit your project.

 Last year Six Clatsop Community College students earned cash awards.
 The 2020 grand prize recipient was Sarah Johnson for her wonderfully descriptive and well-researched paper titled How Classical Music Creates Emotion: Dvorak’s New World Symphony.